The best times to visit Antarctica for ideal weather are

 Precipitation (Rain or Snow)

-If dry weather is what you’re after, the months with the lowest chance of precipitation in Antarctica are March, October, and then May.
-The lowest chance of rain or snow occurs around early January.
-For example, on the week of January 1st there are only 0.3 days of precipitation on average.
-By contrast, it’s most likely to rain or snow in late January with an average of 0.5 days with significant precipitation the week of January 22nd.
+If dry weather is what you’re after, the months with the lowest chance of significant precipitation in Antarctica are December, July, and then September.
+Note that we define “significant precipitation” as .1 inches or more in this section.
+The lowest chance of rain or snow occurs around early to mid July.
+For example, on the week of July 9th there are no days of precipitation on average.
+By contrast, it’s most likely to rain or snow in early May with an average of 0 days of significant precipitation the week of April 30th.

 When can you find snow in Antarctica?
-Weather stations report far greater snow than most tourist destinations snow through the year likely to be deepest around September, especially close to late October.
-Powder (new snow) is most often falls around November 19th.
+Weather stations report far greater snow than most tourist destinations snow through most of the year likely to be deepest around October, especially close to late October.
+The best time to ski (if at all) in Antarctica is often around around December 17th when fresh powder is deepest.
 Please note that a value of 0 for snow in the graph below may either mean there was no snow, or that snow is unreported.

 Chance of Precipitation